 Global Logger Installation: This software is for use on Windows based desktop and laptop computers only.
 Insert the software installation CD and run the Setup program.
-This will install the Global Logger application in the Program Files folder and automatically put the Global Logger icon on the desktop.
+This will install the Global Logger application in the Program Files folder and automatically put the Global Logger II icon on the desktop.

-Serial communication: If you are using the RS-232 serial port to access the data logger, no further action is needed.
+Serial communication (GL500S Only): If you are using the RS-232 serial port to access the data logger, no further action is needed.
 You can start using the logger by opening the Global Logger application program.
-If you plan to use the USB port, you must install the driver.
-You may consider installing the driver now, even if you plan to use the serial port.
+Skip the next section.

-USB Driver Installation: With the installation CD in the CDROM drive and DC power applied to the logger, plug the USB cable into the data logger to open the ADD New Hardware Wizard.
+USB Driver Installation (GL500U Only): With the installation CD in the CDROM drive and DC power applied to the logger, plug the USB cable into the data logger to open the ADD New Hardware Wizard.
 The menus that follow will look different for different operation systems but the procedure is the same.
 Do not allow the Hardware Wizard to automatically search for the driver.
 Instead, specify the location (CDROM).
 If a generic driver gets, or has been previously installed, it must be uninstalled before proceeding by using the Add or Remove Programs section of the Control Panel.
 Instead, click the Search External Media box or Specify a Location box and install the driver from the CDROM.
 Running the Setup program that installs the Global Logger software also installs a folder with the driver in it.
 This location can also be specified if the CDROM is not available; although, it is recommended that the driver be installed at the same time the Global Logger is installed.